jftuga/blog/_posts/2020-09-21--Incremental-Search-of-HTML-Table-with-Highlighting.md

 title: "Incremental Search of HTML Table with Highlighting"
 date: 2020-09-21
 categories: javascript programming
+excerpt: Take a look at the TLDR.
+This is a nice way to have a self-contained web page search.
 ---

 **TL;DR:** Please try out a **live, working example** on jsfiddle: [Incremental Search of HTML Table with Highlighting](https://jsfiddle.net/jftuga/L3oxtsz2/19/)